bitterce/finger_millet_popGen_Analysis/data_description.md

 # Finger millet - Data description
+- All the data can be found on the f47 functional genomic server
 - Home directory with all the data (Sep.
 2019 - Sep.
 2021)
 ```
 fgcz-c-047:/srv/kenlab/celine